Untwisted Gromov-Witten invariants of Riemann-Finsler manifolds: Setup and statements

-It is easily seen that the above is well defined and moreover any homeomorphism $X _{1} \to X _{2}$ of a pair of manifolds induces a set isomorphism $\pi _{1} ^{inc} (X _{1}) \to \pi _{1} ^{inc} (X _{2}) $.
+It is easily seen that the above is well defined (independent of the choice of an exhaustion) and moreover any homeomorphism $X _{1} \to X _{2}$ of a pair of manifolds induces a set isomorphism $\pi _{1} ^{inc} (X _{1}) \to \pi _{1} ^{inc} (X _{2}) $.
 Denote by $L _{\beta } X$ the class $\beta \in \pi _{1} ^{inc}(X) $ component of the free loop space of $X$, with its compact open topology.
-Let $g$ be a complete metric on $X$, and let $S (g, \beta) \subset L _{\beta } X$ denote the subspace of all unit speed parametrized, smooth, closed $g$-geodesics in class $ \beta$. \begin{definition} We say that a metric $g$ on $X$ is \textbf{\emph{$\beta $-taut}} if $g$ is complete and $S (g, \beta )$ is compact.
-We will say that $g$ is \textbf{\emph{taut}} if it is $\beta $-taut for each $\beta \in \pi _{1} ^{inc} (X)$. \end{definition} A complete metric all of whose boundary incompressible closed geodesics are minimizing in their homotopy class is taut, see Lemma \ref{lemma_compact}.
-Thus, by the Cartan-Hadamard theorem ~\cite{cite_ChernBook}, a basic example of a taut metric is a complete metric with non-positive curvature.
-It should be emphasized that taut metrics form a much larger class of metrics then just non-positive curvature metrics.
-One class of examples comes by way of Lemma \ref{lemma_betataut} ahead, but this only scratches the surface.
+Let $g$ be a complete metric on $X$, and let $S (g, \beta) \subset L _{\beta } X$ denote the subspace of all unit speed parametrized, smooth, closed $g$-geodesics in class $ \beta$. \begin{definition} We say that a metric $g$ on $X$ is \textbf{\emph{$\beta $-taut}} if it is complete and $S (g, \beta )$ is compact.
+We will say that $g$ is \textbf{\emph{taut}} if it is $\beta $-taut for each $\beta \in \pi _{1} ^{inc} (X)$. \end{definition} \begin{lemma} A complete metric $g$ with non-positive curvature satisfies: \begin{itemize} \item All of its closed geodesics are minimizing in their free homotopy class. \item It is taut. \end{itemize} \end{lemma} \begin{proof} [Proof] The first part is a standard consequence of the Cartan-Hadamard theorem.
+The second part follows by the first part and Lemma \ref{lemma_compact}. \end{proof} It should be emphasized that taut metrics form a much larger class of metrics then just non-positive curvature metrics.
+For example any sufficiently $C ^{1}$ small perturbation of a metric with non-positive curvature will be taut.
+(Indeed, this is crucial for the construction of our invariant.)
+Another class of examples comes by way of Lemma \ref{lemma_betataut} ahead, these metrics may not be non-positively curved nor nearby to metrics non-positively curved. \begin{definition} Let $ \beta \in \pi_{1} ^{inc}(X) $, and let $g _{0}, g _{1}$ be a pair of $\beta $-taut metrics on $X$.
+A \textbf{\emph{$\beta $-taut deformation}} between $g _{0}, g _{1}$, is a continuous (in the topology of $C ^{0}$ convergence on compact sets) family $\{g _{t}\}$, $t \in [0,1]$ of complete metrics on $X$, s.t. is compact.
+We say that $\{g _{t}\}$ is a \textbf{\emph{taut deformation}} if it is $\beta $-taut for each $ \beta \in \pi _{1} ^{inc}(X)$.
+The above definitions of tautness are extended naturally to the case of a smooth fibration $X \hookrightarrow P \to [0,1]$, with a smooth fiber-wise family of metrics. \end{definition} A useful criterion for $\beta $-tautness is the following. \begin{theorem} Let $\{g _{t}\} _{t \in [0,1]}$ be a continuous family of complete metrics on $X$.
+Suppose that: